-- 1) A project area with an MHI below 80% of the State MHI, as established by 2015-2019 American Community Five Year Survey; - 2) Projects that have a positive, direct impact on a census tract(s), or other targeted project area, which has an MHI below 80% of the State MHI may also receive Additional Subsidization; - 3) An estimated post project user rate greater than \$45.00 per month; - 4) An average annual residential post project user rate that would exceed one (1%) percent of the Participant's Median Household Income (MHI).
+1) A project area with an MHI below 80% of the State MHI, as established by 2016-2020 American Community Five Year Survey;

+- 2) Projects that have a positive, direct impact on a census tract(s), or other targeted project area, which has an MHI below 80% of the State MHI may also receive Additional Subsidization; - 3) An estimated post project user rate greater than \$45.00 per month; - 4) An average annual residential post project user rate that would exceed one (1%) percent of the Participant's Median Household Income (MHI). - 5) Schools that serve 50% or greater number of kids that qualify to receive free and reduced meals.
+Applicable to the Indiana Lead in Public Schools and Childcare program.